H1R0SHIM4/Minecraft_Radio/README.md

 2. Players will also need to install the 'Simple Voice' mod on their devices.

-3. Next, install the RadioPlugin on your server.
+3. Next, install the Radio Plugin on your server.

 4. Run the jar file, and a simple configuration file will be generated.
 Adjust the settings in the config file if needed.